 NanoEarth is housed primarily in two facilities at the Virginia Tech Institute for Critical Technology and Applied Science (ICTAS).
-Additionally, NanoEarth has established a partnership with EMSL at PNNL to direct users whose specific needs may be better met by their state of the art facilities.
+Additionally, NanoEarth has established a partnership with EMSL at PNNL and ENAL at the Unviersity of South Carolina to direct users whose specific needs may be better met by their state of the art facilities.

 Please note that external users are required to prepare a Purchase Order from their home organization.
 For cost information, please see the NCFL rates.